-Much work is completed prior to the fabrication of girders, cross frames etc. Below is a list of the more common operations used to create the components required to fabricate the pieces required to complete the superstructure.
+Much work is completed prior to the fabrication of girders, cross frames, etc. This section details the more common operations used to create the components required to fabricate the steel members necessary to construct the superstructure.

 5.1.1 Layout